iKelvvv/MS5/README.md

 - A form to add more blog posts.

 ### Newsletter Subscribe Page
-- A one field form for the user to enter their email to subscribe to the newsletter.
+- A one-field form for the user to enter their email to subscribe to the newsletter.
-- Once the user has successlly subscribed to the newsletter, they will be redirected to the home page.
+- Once the user has successfully subscribed to the newsletter, they will be redirected to the home page.
 A success message will show up confirming the user has successfully subscribed to the newsletter.
 - If the user has already subscribed, an error message will show up.
 ![already_subscribed](documentation_assets/images/newsletter_subscribed.png)

 ### Newsletter Unsubscribe Page
-- A one field form for the user to enter their email to unsubscribe from the newsletter.
+- A one-field form for the user to enter their email to unsubscribe from the newsletter.
-- Once the user has successlly unsubscribed from the newsletter, they will be redirected to the home page.
+- Once the user has successfully unsubscribed from the newsletter, they will be redirected to the home page.
 A success message will show up confirming the user has successfully unsubscribed to the newsletter.
 - If the user enters an email address that is not subscribed to the newsletter, a message will be displayed to the user.
 ![not_subscribed](documentation_assets/images/newsltter_unsub_email.png)